Snapchat/recycling-center/README.md

 # Recycling Center
-The Recycling Center is a framework for creating efficient RecyclerViews.
+Recycling Center is a library designed to support a pattern:
-It is designed around an immutable `ViewModel` pattern, put together in logical `Sections` of views.

-The Recycling Center is as much a **pattern** as it is a library, preferring **reactive, unidirectional data flow** using **immutable ViewModels**.
+**reactive, unidirectional data flow** using **immutable ViewModels**.

-## Data, Models, and Views
+It combines the reactive data flow of RxJava with the efficient UI of a RecyclerView, and supports UI composition via _Sections_ of Views and ViewModels.

 ![pipeline](docs/rc_pipeline.png)

-## Reference
+## Getting Started
 The Recycling Center uses several primitives to create an efficient `RecyclerView`.
 See the [Adding a Custom View](docs/CustomView.md) guide for how they fit together.